 A great example of a microsite is FutureofCarSharing, a collaboration from Hyperakt and Collaborative Fund.
-It uses clever animation which invites visitors to click on the illustrations and discovers interesting facts about countries and their car sharing options, which makes for a fun and engaging user experience.
+It uses clever animation which invites visitors to click on the illustrations and discover interesting facts about countries and their car-sharing options, which makes for a fun and engaging user experience.

 CleverLand is another great example of a microsite created for a small business.
 Its focus is solely on HR and recruitment.
 It’s also fun and interactive and has all the necessary information.

 EveryLastDrop – micro website example

 EveryLastDrop is an infographic microsite from The Waterwise Project, a UK non-profit organization promoting water efficiency.
 They’ve created a microsite to raise awareness of the statistics of how people use water daily.

 Doritos Ketchup Roses was created by Doritos as part of Valentine’s Day campaign to bring back the limited edition ketchup flavor.
 Customers could order a bouquet of rose-shaped, ketchup-flavored Doritos.
 There is still a guide to making the roses yourself.

 Big corporations use microsites in their marketing efforts to raise brand awareness or hold different marketing campaigns, like promo or fundraising campaigns.
 But they are also valuable on a smaller scale.
 Here are some of the benefits that your company can make use of:

 They may consist of any number of pages, but their simplicity can reduce the price considerably.